-Being the parent of a conure means playing the role of conversationalist, cuddle partner and dietitian!
-It’s actually very important to provide your conure with a rich and appropriate diet.
+Being the parent of a conure means playing the role of a conversationalist, cuddle partner and dietitian!
+It’s very important to provide your conure with a rich and appropriate diet.
 A conure’s intake needs can vary depending on lifestyle.
 Conures undergoing physical growth or molting may require extra nutrition.
-In addition, a conure that seems especially active may need more food than a conure that appears to be less active.
-We’ll be discussing more about the specific ways you can provide a healthy conure diet in just a moment!
+Also, a conure that seems especially active may need more food than a conure that appears to be less active.
+We’ll be discussing more the specific ways you can provide a healthy conure diet in just a moment!

 Should I be concerned about what my conure eats?

-Diet is going to be the key to your conure’s happiness, health and longevity.
-In fact, a conure can live for up to 35 years if it enjoys an ideal lifestyle and diet.
-Conures are actually slightly prone to obesity.
+Diet is going to be the key to your conure’s happiness, health, and longevity.
+A conure can live for up to 35 years if it enjoys an ideal lifestyle and diet.
+Conures are slightly prone to obesity.
 That means you’re going to have to be vigilant about offering balance.
-In addition, it is known that conures are more likely to suffer from deficiencies in vitamin A and calcium than other birds.
+Besides, it is known that conures are more likely to suffer from deficiencies in vitamin A and calcium than other birds.
 A conure needs and craves a well-balanced, varied diet.
 Consistency is important.
 The playful, comedic personality of your conure may trick you into thinking that you’re making your bird happy by feeding it treats and table food.
-However, you are really just providing some short-term fun that can create very poor long-term results.
+However, you are just providing some short-term fun that can create very poor long-term results.